sutrolabs/census-docs/destinations/klaviyo.md

 Klaviyo events work like most behavioral event destinations.
 They require a unique event ID which is used to prevent duplicate events from being created in Klaviyo, as well as a name, timestamp, and custom properties.

 One quirk of events in Klaviyo is how events are associated with specific users.
-After testing, we've found that Klaviyo will associate events with a user based on the email address provided or the Klaviyo User ID (not an external ID), and so Klaviyo event syncs require at least an email address or Klaviyo ID to be captured properly.
+Klaviyo will associate events with a user based on the email address provided or the Klaviyo User ID (not an external ID), and so Klaviyo event syncs require at least an email address or Klaviyo ID to be captured properly.
 If you're using an external ID, you'll need to ensure that the email address is also provided in the event payload.
-As of 2024, using phone numbers as user identifiers did not work reliably in our testing, despite Klaviyo's documentation suggesting that it should.
+Using [phone numbers as identifiers does not work reliably](https://developers.klaviyo.com/en/reference/update_profile) in some cases depending on how Klaviyo is configured.

 ## 🚑 Need help connecting to Klaviyo?